 Read the epistles (the letters to the church from Paul, James, Peter, and John + Hebrews) the most.
 Read the Gospels (Matthew, Mark, Luke, and John + Acts) the next most.
 Then, in order of frequency, I recommend Psalms, Prophets, Proverbs, the books of Moses (Genesis, Exodus, Leviticus, Numbers, and Deuteronomy), and least often the history books.

-It’s all important, but this type of order will build up foundational knowledge and understanding the quickest.
+Everything in the Bible is important, but this type of order will build up foundational knowledge and understanding the quickest.

 A practical order of reading to start